frictionlessdata/frictionless-py/docs/guides/validation-guide.md

  'tags': ['#table', '#header', '#label']}
 ```

-Please explore the "Errors Reference" to learn about all the available errors and their properties.
+Please explore the [Errors Reference](/docs/references/errors-reference) to learn about all the available errors and their properties.

 ## Available Checks